-Note: This lab was first used in the spring of 2002.
+- Note: This lab was first used in the spring of 2002.
 We dropped an old lab on World Population, which we used to do in the first lab meeting.
 This lab introduces the idea of computing integrals with an infinite upper bound, so students will have this tool available when you cover the integral test soon.
-There is an in-class lesson on day 5-3 in which we will cover improper integrals in general, including other types of improper integrals.
+Later in the semester there is an in-class lesson in which we will cover improper integrals in general, including other types of improper integrals.
 For now, all the students need to know is how to integrate to infinity.
-It is good to tell students that the ideas in this lab will be the foundation of an important lesson on series next week.

-3-3 7.4 Alg.
-Identities (including partial fractions, but not including trig substitution)

-In Class: Students have encountered a simple case of partial fractions in working with partial sums of series.
+It is good to tell students that the ideas in this lab will be the foundation of an important lesson on series next week. - 3-3 7.4 Alg.
+Identities (including partial fractions, but not including trig substitution) In Class: Students have encountered a simple case of partial fractions in working with partial sums of series.
 You should work some slightly harder problems here, but you do not have to cover the most general case.
 On the gateway test we will expect students only to be able to do a problem in which the denominator has two linear factors.

-Trig substitution has not been included in this course for years, except that we did include it in the spring of 2002.
-We've taken it back out, but you'll have to be on the lookout during gateway testing time for a trig substitution problem which might accidentally be left on a gateway test.
+Trig substitution is not formally included in this course; however, we expose them to the idea by assigning one or two problems where they are given an explicit (trig) substitution to try on a very easy problem.
+Later in the course if you use some old gateway test, you'll have to be on the lookout for a trig substitution problem which might be on a old gateway test.
 You should also point out to students that even though trig substitution appears in this section of the textbook we will not include it in this course.